Sunday, November 28, 2021

 Two solid beams of light cut through the darkness.

-Returning to the bedroom, he retrieved his suitcase from under the bed, lay it on the chair, and unfastened the leather straps.
-He grabbed underwear, shirts, pants and slipped them inside.
+Returning to the bedroom, he retrieved his suitcase from under the bed, laid it on the chair, and unfastened the leather straps.
+He grabbed underwear, shirts, and pants and slipped them inside.

 Being unable to resist her magnetic pull, he walked over to her side of the bed.
 His heart longed for her.
 He bent down and kissed her cheek.
 "I will always love you," he whispered.